rama7993/c360-docs/docs/miscellaneous/videos.md

-# 🎥 Videos Management
+# 🎥 Video Management

-The **Videos Management** feature in C360 allows you to upload, organize, and share videos with your team — making it easier to distribute learning material, product demos, and recorded meetings.
+The **Video Management** feature in C360 allows you to upload, organize, and share videos with your team — making it easier to distribute learning material, product demos, and recorded meetings.

 To access Videos:
 Click the **“+” icon** in the bottom-right corner and select **Videos** from the menu.